 - Prevents build-up and removes iron from water.

-- Need to add salt to the softener as needed.
+- I need to add salt to the softener as needed.

 It does not remove other contaminants besides iron.
-And it is very heavy when trying to get it delivered and moving it into place.
+And it is cumbersome when trying to get it delivered and moving it into place.

 The only regular maintenance that needs to be done is to add salt to the water softener.
-The timing of this is dependent on how hard your water is and how much water you use on a regular basis.
+This depends on how hard your water is and how much water you use regularly.
 The system comes with a digital meter to simplify the maintenance process.